 Important: Please make sure that you have full control over your computer as an administrator.
 Otherwise, is possible that the installed software does not work properly.

-- 1. Double-click Setup.exe on the installation volume.
-The installation assistant will show up and guide you through the installation procedure. - 2.
+Double-click Setup.exe on the installation volume.
+The installation assistant will show up and guide you through the installation procedure.
 Follow the instructions of the installation assistant.
-Please select the appropriate maximum number of analog output channels according to the connected STG.
-If you have different STGs in use, choose the highest number.